text

 boolean

-indexes accept JSON true and false values, but can also accept strings
+indexes accept JSON true and false values, but can also accept strings which are interpreted as either true or false.

 datetime